 Additionally, “through adopting a good breathwork process, you’re bringing a sense of balance into all your bodies, emotional, physical and mental.
 You come to an alignment, a balance which helps the system quieten and calm down for the entire day, be it chaos or neutrality,” says Anuradha Kamath, a wellness coach.

 Taking care of your mental health is extremely important for several reasons, physical upkeep being the most obvious.
-Psychologist Cinthya Molina says, “Living in the present and spending time with loved ones” is one of the best ways to look after your mental health.
+Psychologist Cinthya Molina, SHA Wellness Clinic, says, “Living in the present and spending time with loved ones” is one of the best ways to look after your mental health.

 “Take care of your diet, sleep and rest, do physical exercise, have good mental hygiene and maintain proactive behavior and respect your rhythm,” she adds.
 All of these greatly benefit mental and emotional health.

 Reflecting on the past year is also a good way to welcome the new year, as “it is important to reflect on what has happened because the emotions have happened very quickly and stopping to digest them helps to be able to integrate them, reinterpret them and fit them into our lives.
 It is then that we realize that life is not at the point where we left it, but that it has continued to move forward.”